 The feedback session that follows the visual research needs to be concise and hard hitting.

 When this session is over, everyone should have a solid idea for the visual direction (or directions) the website project could take.

 Typically this session takes place through Skype, or on the telephone.
-Or, local clients pop in and we run them through it in person.
+Or, if clients are local, they can pop in and we can run them through it in person.